Wintry Forest – Colours and yarn amounts for my wall hangings

 Hopefully I will be able to show you my completed decoration next week when the Cal starts.

-… and another test for Pam – Sage Advice Square
+… and another pattern test for Pam – The Sage Advice Square

-Drops Muskat is a mercerised cotton yarn, classified as DK yarn with 100 m per 50 g.
+Drops Muskat is a mercerised cotton yarn, classified as DK yarn (#3) with a yardage of 100 m per 50 g.
 It comes in 45 colours and has a lovely shine that gives it a bit a vintage touch (at least in my eyes).
-It splits a bit, so you have to be careful when crocheting, but I’ve worked with yarns where this was worse.
-And the finished look is worth the effort I think.
+It does tend to split a bit, so you have to be careful when crocheting, but I’ve worked with yarns where this was even worse.
+And in my opinion, the end result is well worth the effort.

 Yarn